Dex-Rip/Core/README.md

-# Trader Rip
+# Dex Rip

-This repository contains all the contracts for Trader Rip.
+This repository contains all the contracts for Dex Rip.

 ## Deployed Contracts